Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-The most prevalent building size and type in Cairo are three and four bedroom dwellings, chiefly found in single-family detached homes.
-The city has a mixture of owners and renters, with 44.69% owning and 55.31% renting.
+The most prevalent building size and type in Cairo are three and four bedroom dwellings, chiefly found in mobile homes or trailers.
+The city has a mixture of owners and renters, with 48.40% owning and 51.60% renting.

 Importantly, this makes Cairo one of the highest appreciating communities in the nation for the latest quarter, and may signal the city's near-future real estate investment strength.